-This sets the default language on your Nextcloud server, using ISO_639-1 language codes such as 'en' for English, 'de' for German, and 'fr' for French.
-It overrides automatic language detection on public pages like login or shared items.
-User's language preferences configured under "personal -> language" override this setting after they have logged in.
+This sets the default language on your Nextcloud server, using ISO\639-1 language codes such as 'en' for English, 'de' for German, and 'fr' for French.
+The 'default_language' parameter is only used, when the browser does not send any language, and the user hasn't configured own language preferences.

 Nextcloud has two distinguished language codes for German, ''de'' and ''de_DE''. ''de'' is used for informal German and ''de_DE'' for formal German.
 By setting this value to ''de_DE'' you can enforce the formal version of German unless the user has chosen something different explicitly.